STAT545-UBC-hw-2019-20/stat545-hw-belalanik/README.md

 # Exploratory data analysis using GitHub and R
 _This is an MSc level course taught in the [University of British Columbia (UBC)](https://www.ubc.ca/)_.
-This is my participation repository where I will keep my works such as assignments, class practice and other relevant documents.
+This is my homework repository where I will keep my assignments with name hw'#number' (e.g., hw01 means homework 01).

 ## Introduction of myself